ephraimduncan/awesome-developer-dictionary/README.md

 - **setter**: a method that sets the value of a property.
 - **SOA (Service Oriented Architecture)**: Service-oriented architecture (SOA) is a style of software design where services are provided to the other components by application components, through a communication protocol over a network.
 - **SOAP (Simple Object Access Protocol)**: SOAP (abbreviation for Simple Object Access Protocol) is a messaging protocol specification for exchanging structured information in the implementation of web services in computer networks.
 Its purpose is to provide extensibility, neutrality, verbosity and independence.
 It uses XML Information Set for its message format, and relies on application layer protocols, most often Hypertext Transfer Protocol (HTTP), although some legacy systems communicate over Simple Mail Transfer Protocol (SMTP), for message negotiation and transmission.
+- **socket**: one endpoint of a two-way communication link between two programs running on the network
 - **Software Engineering**: is the process of analyzing user needs and designing, constructing, and testing end-user applications that will satisfy these needs through the use of software programming languages.
 - **Source Code**: is any collection of code, with or without comments, written using a human-readable programming language, usually as plain text.
 - **statement**: a single line of code that is used to perform a specific task.
 - **string**: a sequence of characters.
 - **String Concatenation**: is the operation of joining character strings end-to-end.
 - **subexpression**: a part of an expression that is by itself a correct expression.
+- **subnet mask**: a 32-bit number that separates the IP address into the network and host addresses
 - **SVG (Scalable Vector Graphics)**: a vector graphics file format that enables two-dimensional images to be displayed in XML pages on the Web.
 - **syntax**: the grammar of a programming language.

 ## T

+- **TCP**: Transmission Control Protocol, a communication protocol used most often on networks that use Internet Protocol (IP)
 - **template**: a preformatted file that serve as the starting point for another file.
 - **tenary operator**: an operator that takes three arguments.
 - **testing**: a process to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the bugs to ensure that the product is bug-free.
 - **testing framework**: a set of guidelines or rules used for creating and designing test cases.
+- **thread**: a way for a program to divide itself into two or more simultaneously running tasks
+- **thread pool**: a defined number of pre-initialized threads which stand by, ready to be given work
 - **token**: a single element of a programming language. _Eg keyword, operator_
 - **tree**: a data structure in which each element is attached to one or more elements directly beneath it.
 - **type (data type)**: an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.